SumoLogic/sumologic-documentation/docs/manage/collection/upgrade-collectors.md

 ### Stay Current

 While we make every effort to keep backwards compatibility for collectors, many new collector versions contain important bug fixes along with new functionality, so we recommend keeping up-to-date with collector versions you’re using in your production environments.
-You can read the [Release Notes] (../../Release-Notes/Collector-Release-Notes.md) for each Collector version here, so you know exactly what changes are made.
+You can read the [Release Notes](docs/releasenotes/collector.md) for each Collector version here, so you know exactly what changes are made.

 ### Use the Sumo Logic User Interface to Upgrade